proof88/PGE/PGE/docpages/menu-04-Networking.md

 Note that it might be a good idea to cache not only the latest but the 2 latest positions received from server, and set the lerp time to be as long as twice the delay between 2 updates received from server.
 For example, if tickrate is 20 i.e. delay between updates from server is 50 ms, we can set lerp time cl_interp to 2x50ms, so if 1 update is dropped for any reason, the lerp can still continue as it is not yet finished anyway.

+TODO: add debug CVAR that can show the cached/server position on client side of objects so we can see the delay compared to server.
+I'm expecting the player object to be delayed relative to the debug box with the lerp, but ahead with the client-side prediction!

 With **client-side prediction**, we don't need to use lerp for the current player, because **we don't wait for server response for the client's user input**.
 We keep lerp only for other players' objects.